-8.4.4 State of Polarization Tracking (200G QPSK)
+8.4.4 State of Polarization Change Tolerance (200G QPSK)

 Various external actions, such as vibration of the fiber or nearby lightning strikes, can cause changes in the state of polarization (SOP).
-In order to ensure the transceiver can continue to receive the signal correctly in the presence of these SOP changes, the transceiver is required to implement SOP tracking.
-The tracking rate is a minimum value that all transceivers are required to support in order to handle most cases without loss of data.
-Transceivers are permitted to support faster tracking rates, which may be required in some less-common circumstances (such as long aerial runs in windy areas, areas with large numbers of lightning strikes, etc.).
-Note that faster tracking rates may result in increased power and OSNR penalties, which are beyond the scope of this specification.
+In order to ensure the transceiver can continue to receive the signal correctly in the presence of these SOP changes, the transceiver is required to implement SOP tracking and to be capable of tolerating an SoP change rate of at least 50 krad/sec.

-The transceiver MUST support an SOP tracking rate of at least 50 krad/sec.
+The transceiver MUST tolerate an SOP change rate of at least 50 krad/sec.

-In the received optical power-limited case, when the SOP tracking rate is 50 krad/sec, the transceiver MUST achieve a post-FEC BER of \leq 10-15 when the received optical power is 0.5 dB greater than the baseline optical power requirement defined in Section 8.4.1.
+In the received optical power-limited case, when the SOP change rate is 50 krad/sec, the transceiver MUST achieve a post-FEC BER of $\leq 10^{-15}$ when the received optical power is 0.5 dB greater than the baseline optical power requirement defined in Section 8.4.1.

-In the received OSNR-limited case, when the SOP tracking rate is 50 krad/sec, the transceiver MUST achieve a post-FEC BER of \leq 10-15 when the received OSNR is 0.5 dB greater than the baseline OSNR requirement defined in Section 8.4.1.
+In the received OSNR-limited case, when the SOP change rate is 50 krad/sec, the transceiver MUST achieve a post-FEC BER of $\leq 10^{-15}$ when the received OSNR is 0.5 dB greater than the baseline OSNR requirement defined in Section 8.4.1.

-The transceiver MUST report the SOP tracking rate in use.
+The transceiver MUST report the measured SOP change rate.